Dankxiety/cse15l-lab-reports/lab5.md

 How to fix the bug: Change the class header to `[...] implements MyList<E> {` so that the `MyList` interface has a generic type.

 ## Part 2 - Reflection
+An interesting thing I learned about during lab this quarter was scripting with bash.
+I had previously had absolutely no knowledge of bash, or even of how to do almost anything from the terminal.
+Now I can not only run and debug programs from the terminal, I can also make the manual process much more efficient by writing bash scripts to automate much of the process.
+I appreciate the exposure to a programming language other than Java, which I had already had a fair amount of knowledge of from high school comp sci classes.